mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 ### Decision: Sell at $399 + $99

 The sweet spot in pricing seems to be selling the base model for $399 and charging +$99 ($498) for the PoE upgrade.
-TinyPilot saw the most profitable sales days when the prices were $399 for the USB-C version and $498 for the PoE model.
+TinyPilot saw the most profitable sales at those prices.
 The sample size is small for that period, but it also seems to be near the top of the curve the other prices suggest.

 The other thing I like about a $399 base price is that it's still within reason [for a person like me to buy it](/retrospectives/2023/04/#reflections).
-If I had seen a product like this three years ago, I'd have thought, "Sure, for $399, that's worth it for my [homelab](/tags/homelab/)."
+If I had seen a product like TinyPilot three years ago, I'd have thought, "Sure, for $399, that's worth it for my [homelab](/tags/homelab/)."

 ## Side projects